ACT Certified Work Ready Communities Academy

 The ACT Work Ready Communities initiative is a core element in the effort to build a truly national system for work readiness.
 At the core of this aspiration sit ACT National Career Readiness Certificates™ (ACT NCRC®) that focus on certifying three essential skills – applied math, reading for information, and locating information.
 The ACT NCRC is an evidence-based credential that has been proven to accurately predict work readiness and job performance.
 And, this predictive power applies to all three key groups of people: new workers, transitioning workers and individuals who already have jobs.

 These Certificates – and the skills they verify – help assure employers that the people hired and/or advanced will succeed.
 The Certificates also act like passports – regardless of where an individual lives or moves, the Certificates testify to work readiness.
 And, because the Certificates are a win/win for employers and employees alike, counties that have sustainable, ongoing certification efforts are far more attractive.
 In effect, counties that are Certified Work Ready Communities have a built in economic development advantage in the eyes of existing employers as well as those contemplating relocations.

-To succeed at this goal, WRC leadership teams shape a performance-driven strategy that builds on deploying ACT's testing infrastructure and data gathering.
-However, the strategy must go beyond these two elements – and the ACT WRC initiative helps leadership teams do that by shaping what we call a 'challenge' that makes the most sense for each state or community's unique circumstances, including – critically – of work readiness.
-Successful teams are those willing to invest the team time and focus needed to shape and succeed against this challenge-centric approach.
+To succeed at this goal, ACT WRC leadership teams shape a performance-driven strategy that builds on deploying ACT's testing infrastructure and data gathering.
+However, the strategy must go beyond these two elements.
+ACT WRC helps state and county leadership shape their ACT WRC initiative in a way that makes best sense for that communities’ unique circumstances and challenges.

 Approaches and topics covered include: